AFGHANISTAN/USA: The Ghost You Love Most - Qais Essar

 My favourite track Journey To Qaf is a subdued velvety song which caresses the ear at one moment and follows its own unique prog-rock structure the next as it makes all sorts of twists and turns, some haunting, some simply stunning.
 Sohini Surfer / Emerald Waves, Pt 1 is a short stripped back showcase of the rabab, whilst the song’s second part is more expansive with a surf rock beat.
 Another wholly enjoyable track.
 Meanwhile, the final two tracks are almost as featherlike, the latter Untitled with an almost meditative quality to it.
 The sparsity of each note really makes the rabab shine as an instrument and in doing so, so does Afghan culture.

 For me, the real success of the album is its part it has played in motivating me to listen to more rabab music but also discover more about Afghan culture.
-‘Winning hearts and minds’ is an expression we might often associate with American intervention, a tactic to win over the citizens of whichever country the USA and their allies are in conflict with, which it is fair to say the Americans failed at for the most part through their interventions in nations like Afghanistan.
+‘Winning hearts and minds’ is an expression we might often associate with American intervention, a tactic to win over the citizens of whichever country the USA and their allies are in conflict with, which it is fair to say the Americans and their allies have failed at for the most part through their interventions in nations like Afghanistan.
 Yet, the sentiment behind this strategy is something that Essar and other proponents of a culture that has been marred by the media can paradoxically impose themselves through their proud performance of their music in a bid to halt unjust demonisation and discrimination.
 By demonstrating the emotional pull that music like Essar’s can have in forcing people to educate themselves and make themselves more open-minded towards a rich and beautiful culture that is more than just the sum of a series of negative headlines, we can move one step closer to a better and more compassionate world.